Zavy86/docker-course/topics/19-local-development-workflow/README.md

 in traditional development workflows, such as dependency management and consistency across team members' environments.
 As previously mentioned, this approach solves the _"It works on my machine!"_ problem once and for all.

-Let’s see what a simple local development workflow for a **Node.js** application might look like.
+Let's see what a simple local development workflow for a **Node.js** application might look like.

 ***

-If you haven’t already, clone the repository for this course:
+If you haven't already, clone the repository for this course:

 ```shell
 $ git clone https://github.com/Zavy86/docker-course.git